John Hewson: Business and academic activity

 In 1995, in one of his few private enterprise successes, Hewson was invited to join IT&T Services as a non-executive director.
 IT&T was a specialist IT and telecommunications design and project management group that delivered major technology projects for both corporate and government clients such as Citigroup, the Department of Defence, News Limited, and Ernst & Young across the Asia Pacific region.
 IT&T Services was acquired by the public company Powerlan Ltd in 2000.
-Hewson then became a Professor of Management at Macquarie University, Sydney, and Dean of the Macquarie Graduate School of Management in 2002, but resigned within two years.
+Hewson then became a professor of management at Macquarie University, Sydney, and Dean of the Macquarie Graduate School of Management in 2002, but resigned within two years.
 While at Macquarie University, he also served as a consultant to ABN AMRO.

 In 2005, Hewson was elected to the Touring Car Entrants Group of Australia (TEGA) board as an independent member.
 He left in June 2006 after a dispute with V8 Supercars Australia chairman Tony Cochrane.
 Hewson held the position of chairman of the board of directors for the Elderslie Group, a company whose primary interests were corporate finance and property investments.
 Hewson touted the company to investors at a time when Elderslie was in financial difficulties, eventually leaving the company facing liquidation and large losses.
 When he resigned, he said that he was unsatisfied with the direction in which the Group was heading.
-On 2 July 2008, global accounting firm PWC was appointed as receiver and administrator of the failed Elderslie Group.
+On 2 July 2008, global accounting firm PwC was appointed as receiver and administrator of the failed Elderslie Group.
 Since around 2005, Hewson has been a member of the Trilateral Commission, an alliance of top political and economic leaders from North America, Asia-Pacific, and Europe.
-He is currently Chairman of General Security Australia Insurance Brokers Pty Ltd.

 In December 2012, Hewson was appointed as a non-executive director of Larus Energy, an oil and gas company developing operations in Papua New Guinea.